-Overwhelmingly, every single designer agreed on one major mistake: not having enough storage.
+Every single designer agreed on one major mistake: not having enough storage.
 "You absolutely need as much storage as possible to ensure that your bathroom stays the most functional and uncluttered space," says interior designer Tali Roth.
-"Medicine cabinets, although often harder to find attractive ones, are so so useful for storing all those small items for everyday use.
-If you are building from scratch, explore recessed wall cabinets and recessed shower shelves—they are clean and oh so useful!"
+"Medicine cabinets—although [it's] often harder to find attractive ones—are so, so useful for storing all those small items for everyday use.
+If you're building from scratch, explore recessed wall cabinets and recessed shower shelves—they are clean and oh, so useful!"

-The designers at Studio Life.Style suggested focusing on the vanity: "Make sure to either custom make or purchase a vanity that has plenty of storage to hold things like your hair dryer and makeup.
-Also, make sure you have plenty of counter space if that is something you like."
+The designers at Studio Life/Style suggested focusing on the vanity.
+"Make sure to either custom make or purchase a vanity that has plenty of storage to hold things like your hair dryer and makeup.
+Also, make sure you have plenty of counter space if that's something you like," they say.

-Davies-Gaetano agrees: "So often the importance of lighting is overlooked when designing a bathroom," she says.
-"It is always preferred to make sure that a bathroom has a good source of natural light as well as strategically placed overhead and vanity light.
+Davies-Gaetano agrees.
+"So often the importance of lighting is overlooked when designing a bathroom," she says.
+"It's always preferred to make sure that a bathroom has a good source of natural light as well as strategically-placed overhead and vanity light.
 If your bathroom suffers from poor lighting, add a table lamp, floor lamp, or chandelier."

-For the designers at Massucco Warner Miller, the importance is to install lighting that suits your needs: "Think through the lighting to make sure it suits your needs.
+For the designers at Massucco Warner, the importance is to install lighting that suits your needs: "Think through the lighting to make sure it suits your needs.
 If you love applying meticulous makeup, it's helpful to add sconces or even a chic lit magnifying mirror.
-Or if you favor soothing baths, dimmable ceiling lights to create a relaxing mood would be a great choice."
+Or, if you favor soothing baths, dimmable ceiling lights to create a relaxing mood would be a great choice."

 Roth pointed out how messy designs can become when going crazy with finishes and patterns: "My theory is that in most circumstances, more than two finishes in a bathroom can look odd.
-Try and flow the materials in a digestible way—keep all the floor materials the same and change up the walls.
-If you want a statement pattern or color, use it on the floors or tile the inside of a recessed shelf instead of putting it everywhere."
+Try to flow the materials in a digestible way—keep all the floor materials the same, and change up the walls.
+If you want a statement pattern or color, use it on the floors, or tile the inside of a recessed shelf instead of putting it everywhere."

 Planning Electrical Too Late

 For New York-based designer Jane Abercrombie, the single biggest mistake when designing a bathroom is to plan the electrical components too late.
-"Remember, electrical planning needs to be done very early in the process," she says.
-"For example, a hard wired makeup mirror is great mounted on the wall, but you need to remember this in the early phase.
-It is so wonderful to have outlets in drawers—for hair dryers and straightening irons so they can be tucked away quickly and neatly.
+"Remember: Electrical planning needs to be done very early in the process," she says.
+"For example, a hardwired makeup mirror is great mounted on the wall, but you need to remember this in the early phase.
+It's so wonderful to have outlets in drawers—for hairdryers and straightening irons so they can be tucked away quickly and neatly.
 If you forget to do this, you can have someone cut a grommet hole in the drawer and use an extension cord from the wall outlet.
-This is a game changer!"
+This is a game-changer!"

 Choosing Slippery Tiles

-"A common mistake is using cool, decorative tile on their bathroom floors that aren't made for getting wet, which can make it really easy to slip on," explained the designers at Studio Life.Style.
-"This can be fixed by either making the flooring slip-resistant which can be done with treatments, or making sure that the tile you choose is suitable for bathrooms."
+"A common mistake is using cool, decorative tiles on ... bathroom floors that aren't made for getting wet, which can make [them] really easy to slip on," explained the designers at Studio Life/Style.
+"This can be fixed by either making the flooring slip-resistant, which can be done with treatments or making sure that the tile you choose is suitable for bathrooms."

 Not Considering Humidity

-Lastly, the designers at Studio Life.Style warned against the use of wallpaper: "We can all agree that adding wallpaper to any bathroom can immediately warm up a space.
-We love using wallpaper in all the bathrooms we design, but the biggest thing we always keep in mind is that the wallpaper needs to either be made for bathrooms (like a vinyl for example), or the backsplash needs to be high enough so that the wallpaper won't get damaged."
+Lastly, the designers at Studio Life/Style warned against the use of regular wallpaper: "We can all agree that adding wallpaper to any bathroom can immediately warm up a space.
+We love using wallpaper in all the bathrooms we design, but the biggest thing we always keep in mind is that the wallpaper needs to either be made for bathrooms (like vinyl, for example), or the backsplash needs to be high enough so that the wallpaper won't get damaged."